stfc/PSyclone/doc/system_specific_setup.rst

 :ref:`dev_setup` describes the additional installation of all required tools to run tests, and create documentation.

-Both sections have detailled instructions for Ubuntu 16.04.2 and OpenSUSE 42.2 - if you are working with a different Linux distribution some adjustments will be necessary.
+Both sections have detailed instructions for Ubuntu 16.04.2 and OpenSUSE 42.2 - if you are working with a different Linux distribution some adjustments will be necessary.